 - 1. The insurer shall develop and maintain written procedures that will be consistently used when determining the value of a vehicle declared a total loss. - 2.
 Claims files shall include the credible source used for valuation by vendor name and the methodology for determining the amount of the loss.
-Claims files shall document that the valuation considered unique characteristics of a total loss vehicle, such as classic status, unique finishes, mileage and/or, special accessories. - B. Payment for Temporary Replacement of Damaged Motor Vehicles - 1.
-An insurer shall provide payment to a third-party claimant for a collision damage waiver required by a motor vehicle rental company when the third-party claimant does not have collision coverage, or coverage does not extend to a rental vehicle through his or her own motor vehicle insurance.
-The insurer may request the following: - a.
-Verification that the third-party claimant did not have collision coverage on the damaged vehicle, at the time of loss, or that the collision coverage on his/her automobile policy does not extend to rental vehicles; and - b.
-Verification that the Collision Damage Waiver was signed by the third-party claimant and collision coverage was secured. - 2.
-Payments for third-party coverage for a replacement motor vehicle must begin the day of the loss if the vehicle is inoperable and coverage is confirmed and liability accepted or, if drivable, begin the date the vehicle is scheduled for repairs and left at the repair facility.
-The replacement motor vehicle must be of a comparable class and shall not be discontinued until: - a.
-Three (3) business days after payment for the total loss of the motor vehicle was mailed, via US Postal Service, to the last known address of the third-party claimant or after a reasonable settlement offer has been made and communicated in writing, which includes electronic mail delivery, in compliance with § 10-3-1104 (1)(h), C.R.S.; or, - b.
-One (1) day after payment for the total loss of the motor vehicle was transmitted via overnight delivery to the last known address of the third-party claimant or directly to the financial account of the third-party claimant; or, - c.
-Payment is made directly to the entity repairing the motor vehicle and the repaired vehicle is returned to the third-party claimant or the third-party claimant has a reasonable opportunity to take possession of the vehicle from the repair facility. - 3.
-The insurer shall issue payment within three (3) business days of the date of the third-party claimant accepts, in writing, the written settlement offer, and the insurer has received a transferrable title to the vehicle.
-If the insurer receives the transferrable title and the settlement acceptance on separate dates it shall issue payment within three (3) business days from the latest date of receipt.
+Claims files shall document that the valuation considered unique characteristics of a total loss vehicle, such as classic status, unique finishes, mileage and/or, special accessories. - B. Payment For Temporary Replacement of Damaged Motor Vehicles - 1.
+An insurer shall provide payment to a third-party claimant for a collision damage waiver required by a motor vehicle rental company when the claimant does not have collision coverage, or coverage does not extend to a rental vehicle through his or her own motor vehicle insurance and the insurer may request the following: - a.
+Verification that the claimant did not have collision coverage on the damaged vehicle, at the time of loss, or that the collision coverage on his/her automobile policy does not extend to rental vehicles; and - b.
+Verification that the Collision Damage Waiver was signed, by the claimant, indicating collision coverage was secured. - Payments for third-party coverage for a replacement motor vehicle, of a comparable class, shall not be discontinued until:

-- 4. An insurer shall not be required to pay for a replacement motor vehicle or any portion of such expense directly related to: - a.
-Delays by the third-party claimant; or - b.
-Delays by a repair facility selected by the third-party claimant unless the repair facility is a participating preferred repair shop. - C. Failure to comply with this regulation constitutes an unfair or deceptive act or practice in the business of insurance.
+- a.
+Three days after payment for the total loss of the motor vehicle was mailed, via US Postal Service, to the last-known address of the claimant or after a reasonable settlement offer has been made in compliance with § 10-3-1104 (1) (h), C.R.S.; or - One day after payment for the total loss of the motor vehicle was transmitted via overnight delivery to the last-known address of the claimant or directly to the financial account of the claimant; or - c.
+Payment is made directly to the entity repairing the motor vehicle of the claimant and the repaired vehicle is returned to the claimant or claimant has a reasonable opportunity to take possession of the vehicle from the repair facility. - 3.
+An insurer shall not be required to pay for a replacement motor vehicle or any portion of such expense directly related to delays by the claimant or delays by a repair facility selected by the claimant. - C. Failure to comply with this regulation constitutes an unfair or deceptive act or practice in the business of insurance.